HENDRICKSON AT A GLANCE

 >> Has a career record of 840-436-1 in 22 years of coaching on the collegiate level.

-In six years at the helm of the Saint Louis University baseball program, head coach Darin Hendrickson has taken the Billikens to new heights.
+In eight years at the helm of the Saint Louis University baseball program, head coach Darin Hendrickson has taken the Billikens to new heights.
 Numerous school records, A-10 regular-season and tournament championships, and two NCAA Tournament appearances are just a few of the examples of Hendrickson's work as he has transformed the program into one that is recognized regionally and nationally.